-Factor 4 (Excellent) 3(Good) 2(Satisfactory) I (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the assignment. not on the not in the make some appropriate order. appropriate order. reasonable effort to do so.
-Demonstrates Response Response Response Response Response demonstrates a Understanding demonstrates a demonstrates an very poor understanding of the Assignment thorough understanding of the understanding of the understanding of of the subject matter and has come to an exercise and comes exercise.
-The the exercise but presented by the appropriate exercise and the to a conclusion. assignment. conclusion student has justified student comes to of confusion on the and enunciated an may not be part of the student. appropriate appropriately The student's conclusion. conclusion, if any, is not supported by the rest of the essay.
-Documentation/ Student has cited Student has cited Student has cited Student has not cited any Legal research (note: one excellent source poor or legal authorities or has sources and has or two or more inappropriate cited authorities that are applied them good sources but best available OR authorities or has irrelevant.
-1 1 1 / has missed at least failed to establish 0 0 FF -F one excellent good sources but the relevance of are documented and source.
-Sources are the sources that he , , , well cited and well integrated well in of integrating them. or she has cited. integrated. the assignment. class or the courseware is sufficient.)
-F · " - · 0.
-1. 3 Organization Essay is organized Essay is well Essay shows some Student's essay is in organized.
-The essay organized and is chaos.
-There is no can clearly , , but is difficult to very difficult to reasonable attempt to understand where , follow.
-The student , Different did not coherently. all points and a components of the should be.
-Essay may appropriately separate thoughts 1 cohesive easy-to- follow argument is , , separate thoughts and did not made in the essay. appropriately. • and did not properly organize Separate paragraphs paragraphs. the essay. are used for separate pai agi apiis. cite essay. ideas.
-Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at critical Analysis critical thinking and thinking and analysis. thinking or analysis.
-The The student's points analysis.
-The student's points make no is able to apply the are well argued and , student's sense. well supported. arguments are 3C113C. of the given case in a теп заррогаса. but are not weak and 1 clear and convincing exceptionally unconvincing. manner. convincing. unconvincing.
-L manner.
-CONVINCING. l
+Factor 4 (Excellent) 3(Good) 2(Satisfactory) I (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the assignment. not on the make some appropriate order. appropriate order. reasonable effort to do so.
+Demonstrates Response Response Response Response demonstrates a Understanding demonstrates a demonstrates an very poor understanding of the Assignment thorough understanding of the · · of the subject matter and has come to an understanding of the exercise and the exercise and comes to a conclusion. exercise.
+The conclusion that the the exercise but presented by the appropriate conclusion student has justified to a conclusion. student comes to shows a high level of confusion on the assignment.
+Conclusion and enunciated an may not be part of the student. appropriate appropriately The student's conclusion. conclusion, if any, is conclusion. not supported by the rest of the essay.
+Documentation/ Student has cited at Student has cited Student has cited Student has cited Student has not cited any Legal research (note: one excellent source poor or legal authorities or has for assignments, sources and has or two or more inappropriate cited authorities that are sources should be applied them good sources but best available OR authorities or has irrelevant. those obtained appropriately. has missed at least student has cited failed to establish through legal Appropriate sources good sources but the relevance of , are documented and source.
+Sources are has done a poor job the sources that he essays, legal well cited and well integrated well in of integrating them. or she has cited.
+1. integrated. the assignment. class or the courseware is sufficient.)
+Fiid F F F: Ca Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in chaos.
+There is no very well; the reader can clearly is coherent, though but is difficult to organized and is very difficult to reasonable attempt to understand where follow.
+The student the essay is going at Different · · · · · · · · · · · · · · · · · · · did not coherently. all points and a components of the should be.
+Essay may cohesive easy-to- go back and forth separate thoughts follow argument is appropriately. and did not made in the essay. without using new properly organize Separate paragraphs paragraphs. the essay. are used for separate ideas.
+Critical Thinking and Shows good critical !
+Shows minimal Shows no effort at critical Analysis critical thinking and thinking and analysis. critical thinking and critical thinking and thinking or analysis.
+The analysis.
+The student analysis.
+The student's points make no is able to apply the are well argued and student's sense. cited law to the facts well supported. arguments are of the given case in a clear and convincing weak and unconvincing. manner. exceptionally convincing. unconvincing. manner.
+CONVINCING.